Vivek29112001/Task-Management-Dashboard-/README.md

 A responsive task manager built with **React**, **Next.js**, and **Tailwind CSS**.
 Features include task creation, editing, filtering by status/priority, search, and REST API integration.
 Uses **Context API**, custom hooks, and supports SSR/SSG for performance.
 Optional deployment on **Vercel**.

-# Note : use local host database for mongoDB to add or delete data
+### Note : use local host database for mongoDB to  fetch data for add /delete / edit data

 ## Table of Contents